 Here we have removed the Legal Thriller genre from the list and the drop-down list automatically erases that.

-Read More: How to Edit Drop Down List in Excel Macro (4 Easy Methods)
+Read More: How to Add Item to Drop-Down List in Excel

 That’s all for today.
 We have listed several ways to edit the drop-down list in excel.
 Hope you will find this helpful.
 Feel free to comment if anything seems difficult to understand.
 Let us know any other approaches that we might have missed here.

-- Create Dynamic Dependent Drop Down List in Excel
+- How to Create a Drop Down List from Another Sheet in Excel

-- How to Enable Editing in Excel (5 Easy Ways)
+- How to Copy Filter Drop-Down List in Excel